tan-language/vscode-tan/README.md

 # VSCode Tan Extension

-A Visual Studio Code (VSCode) extension for the Tan language.
+A Visual Studio Code (VSCode) extension for the Tan Language.

 ## Status